Mary Bell: Conviction

 The trial lasted nine days.
 On 17 December, the jury retired to consider their verdict, and deliberated for three hours and twenty-five minutes before reaching their verdicts.
 Mary Bell was cleared of murder, but convicted of the manslaughter of both boys on the grounds of diminished responsibility; Norma Bell was acquitted of all charges.
 Upon hearing the jury's verdicts, Norma clapped her hands in excitement, whereas Mary burst into tears as her mother and grandmother also wept.
 (Note: The jury are believed to have been successfully persuaded in their verdicts by the diagnoses of court-appointed psychiatrists who had described Mary as displaying "classic symptoms of psychopathy".)

-Passing sentence, Mr Justice Cusack described Bell as a "dangerous" individual, adding she posed a "very grave risk to other children" and that "steps must be taken to protect [the public]" from her.
+Passing sentence, Mr Justice Cusack described Mary Bell as a "dangerous" individual, adding she posed a "very grave risk to other children" and that "steps must be taken to protect [the public]" from her.
 She was sentenced to be detained at Her Majesty's pleasure; effectively an indefinite sentence of imprisonment.

 At the time of Bell's manslaughter convictions, she was aged 11 years and six months, making her Britain's youngest female killer, a statistic which remains to the present day.
 (Note: The youngest female Briton to be convicted of murder is Sharon Carr.)